RahulK1729/MinimumSetCoverSolutionAttempts/README.md

 python experiment_runner.py -inst data/test1.in -alg BnB -time 60 -runs 5
 '''
 This will run the BnB algorithm 5 times on test1.in, with a 60-second time limit for each run, and store the results in the BnB_results.csv.

-## Notes

-The simulated annealing implementation performs exceptionally well on small instances, even finding better solutions than the known optimals in some cases.
-Performance decreases on larger instances, but still provides reasonable approximations within the time limit.